How Chelsea’s 14 FM2020 wonderkids have developed in real life this season

-Chelsea are famed as a home for talented prospects – and they are finally starting to make use of the young players they are developing thanks to the appointment of Frank Lampard as manager.
+Chelsea have never been short of young talent – and they are starting to make the most of it since the appointment of Frank Lampard as manager.

 The likes of Mason Mount, Tammy Abraham and Fikayo Tomori have all become key figures under Lampard in 2019-20, while there are plenty more highly-rated starlets yet to break through.

 We’ve taken a look at the 14 players considered a wonderkid on Football Manager 2020, according to FMScout, to see how they’ve developed in real life this season.

 Ampadu is one of the rising stars to come through the Chelsea academy but was sent out on loan for 2019-20 due to the competition he faced for a place in their starting XI.

 But the 19-year-old has found life at RB Leipzig equally frustrating, playing just 277 minutes of first-team football in all competitions, albeit he did start in the club’s first-leg victory at Tottenham in the Champions League.